minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

 2. Figure out the public IP of your home network.
 If you have a static public IP it'll simplify the setup, but it's not mandatory.
    There are plenty of websites that show you your public IP.
 One such site is [https://whatismyipaddress.com/](https://whatismyipaddress.com/)
 3. Forward the `51820` port and "UDP" protocol of your router to the local IP of your MiniBolt.
    This procedure changes from router to router so we can't be very specific, but involves logging into your router's administrative web interface (usually at [http://192.168.1.1](http://192.168.1.1) or [http://192.168.0.1](http://192.168.0.1)) and finding the relevant settings page.
 See [portforward.com](https://portforward.com) for directions on how to port forward with your NAT/router device.
 The configuration procedure will depend on the specific type of router which is why we can't provide a tutorial for all of them.
-However in extra ....
+However, in the extra Port forwarding section, you can show a few instructions to do this

+In the next steps, we will create different keys, IDs, passwords, and others, remember to take note of all of those:

+Server keys:

+> * <Your_Server_Private_Key>
+> * <Your_Server_Public_Key>

+Client keys:

+> * <Your_Client_Public_Key>
+> * <Your_Client_Public_Key>

+Desec data:

+> * Desec email: **email**
+> * Desec password: **password**
+> * TOKEN: <YOUR_SECRET_TOKEN>
+> * Domain: <yoursubdomain.dedyn.io>

 ## Set up Dynamic DNS

 However, unless it is a static IP (unlikely if it is a residential IP) your ISP can change it at any minute, thus breaking the setup we made.
-To fix this we can maintain a DNS record that always points to your latest IP, and the WireGuard clients can use that instead of the IP.
+To fix this, we can maintain a DNS record that always points to your latest IP, and the WireGuard clients can use that instead of the IP.

 ### Desec registration

 Go to [https://desec.io](https://desec.io) official webpage

 1. Type your preferred **email**
-2. Select **"dynDNS account"** box
+2. Select the **"dynDNS account"** box
 3. Hit the **"CREATE ACCOUNT"** button

 ![Frontpage](../../../images/desec_io0.png)